English

 • the shape of the sperm

-Poor quality sperm or "weak sperm" can result from an unhealthy lifestyle, where drinking alcohol, smoking, and being overweight play a role, but the cause can also lie in medical issues.
-To support sperm quality, in addition to a healthy lifestyle, it is advisable to take extra selenium and zinc.
-Both minerals contribute to sperm production, and selenium also contributes to sperm motility.
-Viridian offers a special multi for men that supports male fertility with selenium and zinc, and also includes antioxidants like vitamins C and E for cell protection.
+Poor quality sperm or "weak sperm" can result from an unhealthy lifestyle involving alcohol consumption, smoking, and being overweight, but the cause can also lie in medical issues.
+To support sperm quality, it is advisable, in addition to a healthy lifestyle, to take extra selenium and zinc.
+Both minerals contribute to the production of sperm, and selenium also contributes to the motility of sperm cells.

-• Maintain a healthy day & night rhythm (sleep at least 7 to 8 hours).
+• Maintain a healthy day and night rhythm (sleep at least 7 to 8 hours)

-• Engage in relaxation activities like meditation, yoga, listening to music, walking.
+• Engage in relaxation activities such as meditation, yoga, listening to music, walking

-• Consume as little caffeine as possible (at most one cup of coffee per day) and avoid alcohol.
+• Reduce caffeine (preferably no more than one cup of coffee per day) and avoid alcohol

-If pregnancy does not occur despite lifestyle adjustments, it is advisable to seek help from a medical professional.
-The quality of the man's sperm cells can be examined, and it can be checked whether there are any causes in the woman for the absence of pregnancy.
-This may include hormonal disorders such as PCOS or endometriosis, blocked fallopian tubes, absence of ovulation, or problems with the uterine lining.
-Would you like advice on supplementation to support fertility or a desire to have children?
-Our orthomolecularly trained Health Coaches are ready to assist you on the chat or are happy to help you further in the store.
+Does pregnancy not occur despite lifestyle adjustments?
+Then it is wise to seek medical advice.
+This may involve examining the quality of the man's sperm cells and checking for causes in the woman for the absence of pregnancy.
+Consider hormonal disruptions such as PCOS or endometriosis, blocked fallopian tubes, the absence of ovulation, or problems with the uterine lining.
+Do you want advice on supplements to support fertility or a desire to have children?
+Our orthomolecularly trained health coaches are ready on the chat or are happy to help you further in the store.